gofr-dev/gofr/docs/advanced-guide/serving-static-files/page.md

 # Serving Static Files using GoFr

-Often times we require to serve static content be it a default profile image or a static website.
+Often, we require to serve static content be it a default profile image or a static website.
 We want to have a mechanism to serve those content without having a hassel of implementing it from scratch.

 GoFr provides a default mechanism where if a public folder is available in the directory of the application, it automatically provides an endpoint with `/public/<filename>`, here filename refers to the file we want to get static content to be served.